IBM/couchbackup/README.md

 * COUCH_DATABASE - the name of the database to act upon e.g. mydb (default 'test')
 * COUCH_PARALLELISM - the number of HTTP requests to perform in parallel when restoring a backup e.g. 10 (Default 5)
 * COUCH_BUFFER_SIZE - the number of documents fetched and restored at once e.g. 100 (default 500)
+* COUCH_LOG - the file to store logging information during backup

 ### Command-line paramters